information-dynamics/information-dynamics.github.io/_posts/2019-06-05-lempel-ziv.md

 by the different versions; however, by using appropriate scaling any of these can be made to converge to the entropy rate of the process.
 However, in our experience LZ76 converge faster than LZ77 and LZ78, and also it computational time is much faster.

+### References

+<a name="Schartner2017"></a>Schartner, M. M., Carhart-Harris, R. L., Barrett, A. B., Seth,
+A. K., & Muthukumaraswamy, S. D. (2017).
+Increased spontaneous MEG signal diversity for psychoactive doses of ketamine, LSD and psilocybin.
+Scientific Reports, 7, 46421.